Trust exercise

 Notes

 MLA Citation (style guide)Choi, Susan.
-Trust Exercise: [a Novel].
-Large print edition Waterville, ME, Thorndike Press, 2019.
+Trust Exercise.
+Large print edition.
+Thorndike Press, 2019.

 Record Information